BLCM/bl3mods/Aaron0000/Balands/README.md

 Replaced the Butcher and Lucian's Call in Loot-o-Gram redemption with a random drop from the slaughter boss loot pools.

+Increased the amount of Legendary item drops in the Trial of Survival by 500%.

+Increased the amount of Legendary item drops in the Trial of Fervor by 100%.

+Increased the amount of Legendary item drops in the Trial of Cunning by 500%.

+Increased the amount of Legendary item drops in the Trial of Supremacy by 500%.

+Increased the amount of Legendary item drops in the Trial of Discipline by 2000%.
+(The enemies here were particularly stingy with drops.)

+Increased the amount of Legendary item drops in the Trial of Instinct by 500%.

+Increased the amount of Legendary item drops in the Cistern of Slaughter by 150%.

+Increased the amount of Legendary item drops in the Slaughter Shaft by 100%.

+Increased the amount of Legendary item drops in Slaughterstar 3000 by 150%.

+Increased the amount of Legendary item drops in the Maliwan Takedown by 500%.

+Increased the amount of Legendary item drops in the Guardian Takedown by 800%.

+Improved the loot drops of Godliaths.

 Added a 33% chance for Anointed Zealots to drop Alien-Barrel Submachine Guns.

 Added a 33% chance for Anointed Tinks to drop Alien-Barrel Pistols.